cyaguesa/SL-quant/README.md

 #### Consensus

 We also provide a script, [SL_sites.sh](https://github.com/cyaguesa/SL-quant/blob/master/SL_sites.sh), which automatize the analysis of the SL trans-spliced sites.
-In addition, it generates a fasta file of the -5 -> +5 interval around this splice that can be used to create a consensus sequence.
+In addition, it generates a fasta file of the -5 -> +5 interval around this splice that can be used to create a consensus sequence (with [weblogo](http://weblogo.threeplusone.com/create.cgi) for instance).
 The proportion of sites on 'AG' consensus acceptor sequences is also outputed.

     ./SL_sites.sh SL-quant_results/test_SL1_remapped.bam
     find number of SL-transplicing events by sites (not by genes): SL-quant_results/test_SL1_remapped.bam